-Probable Cause, Constitutional Reasonableness & the Unrecognized Point of a 'Pointless Indignity'
+Probable Cause, Constitutional Reasonableness and the Unrecognized Point of a 'Pointless Indignity'

 University of Virginia School of Law

 Virginia Public Law and Legal Theory Research Paper No. 2013-24